lebabouinvolant/my-cpu/README.md

 # my-cpu
-A little reoo to store the C++ code from my prject that consists of recreating a simple CPU architecture from scratch, in C++
+A little repo to store the C++ code from my project that consists of recreating a simple CPU architecture from scratch, in C++